Teenlife

 1. Not every SAT book is created the same.

-Before you go running off to the bookstore, you should know that not every SAT book is the same.
+Before you run off to the bookstore, you should know that not every SAT book is the same.
 Some are essential; others downright execrable.
 The one book every student should own is the College Board practice test book, aka The Blue Book.
 Chock full of past exams, nothing will better prepare a student for test day.

 1. Colleges care about more than just scores.

-Just as a great SAT store is not a golden ticket to an elite school, so too a mediocre score won’t preclude admission into a competitive institute.
+Just as a great SAT store is not a golden ticket to an elite school, a mediocre score won’t preclude admission into a competitive institute.
 Many colleges consider SAT scores just a small slice of the “admissions pie.”
-True, some schools will weigh SAT scores more than others.
-But the smaller the school, the more likely the student—and not the score—is going to matter.

 1. It doesn’t hurt to retake the test.